landbuland/landbuland.github.io/_posts/2019-05-05-Homework 5 for Data Analysis.md

 # 0.005494581
 ```

- From the result, we can see that the piecewise linear tree model reduced the sample error significantly.
+ From the result, we can see that the piecewise linear tree model also reduced the sample error significantly compared to the tree model.